engineblock/engineblock-docs/docsrc/content/user-guide/concepts.md

     weight: 10
 ---

-EngineBlock (EB) is a machine pattern for load test design and execution.
+EngineBlock is a machine pattern for test design and execution.
 This guide is intended to illustrate the moving parts and how they work together.

 ## Scenario